This post may contain affiliate links. Please read our disclosure policy.

 - 1 carrot chopped

-- 3 cups vegetable broth can swap for chicken broth
+- 3 cups vegetable broth can swap for chicken broth or water

 - 2 tablespoons low sodium soy sauce

 - Salt & ground black pepper to taste

 - Garnishes Fresh basil croutons, fresh grate Parmesan cheese

 - Preheat oven to 400℉.
 Layer tomatoes (cut side up) in a foil or parchment paper lined baking tray.
 Drizzle with olive oil and season with salt & pepper.
 Roast for 45 minutes.

 - Heat pressure cooker to medium high heat (Instant Pot: press Sauté button, then adjust button to Sauté More function).
 Pot should be as hot as it can get.
 (Instant Pot: wait until indicator says HOT).

 - Sauté onions in 1 tablespoon butter for 2 – 3 minutes.
 Stir in garlic and sauté for 1 minute until fragrant.
 Add in chopped carrots and saute for another minute.

 - Deglaze the pot by pouring in about ½ cup vegetable broth.
 Scrape all the brown bits off bottom of the pot with a wooden spoon.